Consumer Agency Failed To Protect Student Loan Borrowers, Lawsuit Says

 "My decision to be a public servant, join the military, was 100% based on that government promise," says Jeremy, who now works as a police officer in Michigan.
 He doesn't want to use his last name because of his police work.

-Jeremy says he and his wife, a public school teacher, both have made loan payments for 8 years.
+Jeremy says he and his wife, a public school teacher, both have made loan payments for eight years.
 But now a loan servicing company managing the loan forgiveness program for the Department of Education tells them none of those payments counted toward the program.

 That means the couple's combined $119,000 in student debt is not forgiven.
-Jeremy says "the thing that that hurts the most" is watching his wife Chelsea struggle with this.
+Jeremy says "the thing that that hurts the most" is watching his wife, Chelsea, struggle with this.
 "She gets off the phone with a servicer and they tell her she only has one qualifying payment and I've got to watch her cry and tell her it's going to be OK," he says.

 He says their student debt now has Chelsea regretting she ever became a teacher because she makes too little money to pay it off.
 "She tells me that she should have done something else.
 And she loves her job," Jeremy says.
 "It's hard not to feel betrayed."